 - To reheat, spoon out the amount you will be eating.
 Sprinkle with a bit of water and reheat in the microwave.

 - I am a chicken thigh person.
 The meat is tender, flavorful, and hard to overcook.
 If you want to use chicken breast in this recipe, cook it until it is almost cooked through (155°F (68°C).
 You will be cooking everything together so you don't want to overcook the white meat at this point.

 - Substitute for Kashmiri chili powder: For each teaspoon of Kashmiri chili powder sub 3/4 teaspoon paprika (or sweet), and 1/4 teaspoon cayenne powder.

 - Biryani masala powder substitute: Garam masala which you can buy or make.

 - SHORTCUT: Feel free to buy fried onions or shallots if you prefer.

 - Method for cooking the chicken: While the chicken in Chicken 65 is typically deep-fried, I tested cooking it under the broiler.
 I wasn't a big fan of the results because the chicken didn't brown very well.
 But if you are concerned about how much oil you use, head on over to my tandoori tikka biryani for instructions on cooking the chicken under the broiler.

-- If you want to break down the steps to make the recipe more manageable, I like to cook the rice, the sauce, fry the onions, and marinate the chicken in the morning or the night before.
-When comes to assembly time, you just have the herbs to chop, the rice and chicken to layer, and then the final 25-minute cook and resting time.
+- If you want to break down the steps to make the recipe more manageable, I like to make the sauce, fry the onions, marinate and cook the chicken up to 2 days before.
+Before serving, cook the rice, chop the herbs, and layer the biryani.
+Assemble the layer and do the final 25-minute cook and resting time.